arnabk/theme-evolution-system/docs/progress_report.md

 - **Database**: SQLite with TypeORM is set up and working.
 Schema auto-syncs on startup.
 I can store responses, themes, and assignments with type-safe operations.

-- **Theme Processing**: The full pipeline works - I can extract themes from responses using Ollama (Llama 3.2:3b), match responses to existing themes, detect when themes should merge (>50% keyword overlap), and assign responses with keyword highlighting.
+- **Theme Processing**: The full pipeline works - I can extract semantic spans from responses using LLM, cluster spans into themes, merge themes using LLM-based semantic comparison (80% threshold), and dynamically match responses to themes via phrase search.

 - **LLM Integration**: Using Ollama's local API for all LLM operations.
 Multi-provider support implemented (Ollama, OpenAI, Gemini) but defaults to local Ollama for zero-cost processing.

-- **Keyword Highlighting**: N-gram extraction (1-3 word phrases) and similarity-based keyword scoring is implemented.
-It finds which words/phrases contribute most to theme assignments.
+- **Semantic Span Highlighting**: LLM-based extraction of semantic spans (user goals, pain points, emotions, etc.) with exact phrase highlighting in responses.
+Each span has a semantic class and character positions for precise highlighting.

 - **UI**: Built a modern Next.js interface with React 19 that's actually usable.
 You can generate random questions, create 100 synthetic responses at a time, process batches, and view results with real-time updates.
 Added individual button states and non-blocking operations for better UX.